Student Activities Office Grants

 Assume that the people reading your proposal have no prior knowledge about your group, program, or event.
 More details in your proposal makes it easier for the committee to understand the value of your event.

 Your budget should also be detailed and complete.
 This includes documenting all anticipated event expenses, even those not covered by SAO grants, and anticipated income above and beyond SAO grants needed to cover the anticipated event expenses.
 Groups are encouraged to ask vendors for quotes prior to completing the budget.
-The information provided in the application and budget should align.
+The information provided in the event proposal and budget should align.

 First-time applicants are encouraged to set up a meeting with their assigned Student Group Services Advisor.
 Meeting with an advisor does not guarantee grant funding, but will increase your chances of being tentatively awarded.